Hacky sack: Circle kicking

 Circle kicking is the most common game played with a footbag, and is often what people mean when they use the term "hacky sack".
 Players stand in a circle and keep the bag moving around the circle, with the goal of keeping the bag from touching the ground.
 There are a variety of terms used by different groups of players to note when the footbag has been touched by every member of the circle.

 The game starts when one player picks up the sack and tosses it to the chest of another player, who allows it to fall to their feet so they can kick it, and play begins.
 Play continues until the sack falls to the ground, then a player picks up the sack and the game resumes.
 The object of the game is to keep the sack off the ground for as long as possible.
 If every player gets a touch to the sack before it hits the ground, it is called a 'hack'.
 If every player gets two touches before the sack hits the ground, it is called a 'double-hack' and so on and so forth.

-Circle kick is generally accompanied by an unwritten set of etiquette guidelines designed to keep the game fun, friendly, and open to everyone including new players.
-The most basic rule is to respect all other players.
-Some other general guidelines include picking up the footbag after you drop it or kick it away, rather than having someone else retrieve it; not serving the footbag to yourself; not spitting in the circle; and not hogging the footbag (often called jestering, or the player may be called a hack-hog) and making sure to pass the bag to players who have not gotten it recently.
-Most circles are very open to new players and will not ostracize anyone for being less coordinated or well practiced than the rest.
-Some circles have an unwritten rule that there is no apologizing when a person drops the footbag.
-This guideline is designed to keep the new players from feeling as if it is their fault that the game is slow, and it keeps the experienced players from having to constantly reassure the new players that it is not their fault.
-If the footbag becomes entangled in an obstacle from which it cannot be retrieved (i.e. a tree) with a legal move, this is known as being 'lost in the doritos' and play can continue without having to begin again.